john29917958/john29917958.github.io/source/_posts/4-Tips-For-You-To-Be-A-Real-Dancer.md

 > Thank [董書恆](https://www.facebook.com/don7954?fref=ts) for giving me the key to dance
 > Thank [Kwon](https://www.facebook.com/kwonkwontenten/?fref=ts) for giving me an example of a legendary dancer

-> Dance Is Not For Battle, But For Social
+> Dance Is Not For Battle, But For Social And For Fun